camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/power-automate.md

 #### Configure the bearer token

+[Click here](#get-bearer-token-with-postman) to see how to get the Bearer token with Postman.

 Select the **Power Automate Connector** and fill out the following properties under the **Authentication** section:

 1. Click **Bearer Token** in the **Authentication** section.